 Filing a Claim and Negotiating a Settlement

 Your lawyer will file the claim with the insurance company for you, taking care to address any issues that might hold up or complicate your claim.
-Having a lawyer lets the insurance adjuster know you mean business, and your attorney will submit your claim in the best possible condition, reducing the odds that it will be rejected.
+Having a lawyer lets the insurance adjuster know you mean business, and your attorney will submit your claim in optimal condition, reducing the odds that it will be rejected.
 However, it’s normal for the insurance company to attempt to negotiate.
 Your lawyer will handle negotiations while keeping you updated and explaining any offers the insurance company extends.
 It will ultimately be your decision whether or not to accept an offer, but your attorney will answer your questions and advise if the offer is significantly lower than the amount needed.
 In many cases, they will make several counteroffers before reaching a settlement that you and the insurance company agree on.

 Negotiations can take several months, but in most cases, we’re eventually able to work out a deal that the client approves.
 However, in a few cases, the insurance company strongly disagrees with the amount asked and won’t come close to reaching a reasonable compromise.
 We are fully prepared to argue your case in court in these situations.